-Home gardeners save money by growing their own fruit.
+Whether you're in the business of growing or not, growing your own fruit is sound economics.
+Home gardeners save money by growing their own fruit, enjoying it fresh during the season, and putting it by for year-round savings.
 Commercial growers can charge a premium for fresh, ripe fruit, which not only adds visual attraction to farmstand offerings but provides the key ingredient for value-added products (such as blueberry jam) that can be sold or consumed at any time of year.
 Strawberry plants can be grown from seed for pack sales.
-Seascape , Gasana , and Tarpan strawberry plants are great for hanging baskets, container sales, and gifts.
-And our certified-organic strawberry plugs can save you growing time, maximize efficiency of space, and jumpstart the greenhouse season.
+'Seascape' and 'Tarpan' strawberry plants are great for hanging baskets, container sales, and gifts.
+And our strawberry bare-root plants can save you growing time, utilize space most efficiently, and jumpstart the greenhouse season.
 And because we offer plants in small quantities, growers can trial a range of commercial varieties without a big upfront expenditure.

-If you're new to growing fruit, our Fruit Plant Collections offer a convenient way to get started.
-We offer a Blueberry Collection, a Red Raspberry Collection, and a Strawberry Collection, each of which include early, mid, and late-season varieties to help you maximize your harvest.
+If you're new to growing fruit, our Easy Choice Fruit Plant Collections offer a convenient way to get started.
+We offer a Blueberry Collection, a Raspberry Collection, and a Strawberry Collection, each of which includes early, mid, and late-season varieties to help you maximize your harvest.
 For more information on selecting a complement of varieties to fill your harvest slots, see our Fruit Harvest Programs.